 - 27/7 - Basic prototype: (date might change, please follow up)

 At this point in time, we will want to see your initial development, in order to make sure you are working in the right direction.
 You will show us a basic prototype of the final project.
 The prototype is expected to be a relatively small part of the final project (it is not expected to be fully functional).
 However, it should give a very good feeling of where you're heading.

 31/8 - Submission of a final project + presentation:

 Submitting a fully functional project, including documented code, a detailed user guide and a developer guide + presenting it to class.

-> Presentation (9:00 - 12:00, Schreiber 210) - 15 minutes EXACTLY for each group + 5 minutes time for questions (we have six groups - we will be strict on time).
+> Presentation - 15 minutes EXACTLY for each group + 5 minutes time for questions (we will be strict on time).
 You should give a concise description of the project goals, the algorithm, the project implementation, the GUI and the final outcome.
 You will need to design a set of problems where your projects succeeds and also show us the places where it fails.
-Each group should give at least one non-trivial scene where the algorithm works, and one hard scene where the algorithm fails (more scenes are welcome).
+Each group should give at least one non-trivial scene where the algorithm works, and one hard scene where the algorithm fails (more scenes are desirable and expected).
 Please provide explanations as to why you think the algorithm succeeds in each case, and provide ideas for further improvements.

 > Developer guide - will include details about the algorithm, the implementation and the code design, to allow a new developer to approach your code.

 > User guide - should outline the purpose of your project and its usage in a clear manner.

 - Chapter 7: Sampling-Based Algorithms in Principles of Robot Motion: Theory, Algorithms, and Implementations

 H. Choset, K.M.
 Lynch, S. Hutchinson, G. Kantor, W. Burgard, L.E.
 Kavraki, and S. Thrun, The MIT Press, 2005.